lennykean/pmmux/README.md

 ### Configuration File

-pmmux can load configuration from a file (`pmmux.toml` by default), supporting TOML, JSON, and YAML.
+Configuration can also be loaded from a file (`pmmux.toml` by default) in TOML, JSON, or YAML format.

 ```toml
 [pmmux]